CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_25_session_10/readme.md

 </body>
 </html>
 ```
-Save this into a text file called (for example) “my_javascript_time.html” in the 'html' folder.

-Now open it in the web browser (Internet -> Web browser).
+Save this into a text file called (for example) “my_javascript_time.html” in the 'html' folder and open it in the web browser (Internet -> Web browser).
 What do you see?

 Click the button - what happens?
 And again?